Course Goals and Description

 Final Exam (20% of grade) YES GUYS, YOU HAVE A

-A comprehensive final exam will be given at the end of each trimester.
+A comprehensive final exam will be given at the end of each semester.
 Each final exam will

-account for 20% of your trimester grade.
+account for 20% of your semester grade.
 (The final exam given at the end

-of the second trimester will include material from both the first and second
+of the second semester will include material from both the first and second

-The final exam given during the 3rd trimester will consist
+The final exam given during the 2nd semester will consist

 of a practice AP Psychology Exam.
 It will be administered over a two-day period

-and will cover material from all three trimesters.
+and will cover material from both semesters.
 It will be scored in the same manner as the "real" exam (i.e., you

 must take the exam on the scheduled days.